 The Malayan tapir's bulky appearance and short legs may give the impression that it's a slow and lumbering animal.
 This impression is very wrong, however.
 The animal can run fast when necessary.
 It's also a great swimmer and diver.

 Camera Trap Film and Photos of Malayan Tapirs in Thailand

 The Malayan tapir is generally a solitary animal, except when a female is rearing a calf.
 It's occasionally seen travelling with an adult companion, however, as shown in the video above.
 This companion may be a relative.
 The tapir's preferred habitat is dense forest that has a permanent body of water.
 It spends most of its time near or in this water.

 The tapir creates an intricate network of paths in the forest as it forages for food.
-Tapirs mark their paths with urine to indicate that the paths are part of their territory.
+Tapirs mark their paths with urine to indicate that they are part of their territory.
 The stool that they drop contains seeds from the fruits that they've eaten, which enables plants to spread from one area to another.

 The Malayan tapir curls up in deep undergrowth during the day to sleep.
-In this position, its coloration makes it look like a large rock and helps to protect it from an attack.
+In this position, its colouration makes it look like a large rock and helps to protect it from an attack.
 The animal may also take naps during the night.

 The tapir has few predators, but it's sometimes attacked by tigers.
-Its defence mechanisms are its abilities to run, stay underwater for a minute or more and inflict a serious bite.
-The tapir can run fast and quickly force its way through forest containing thick branches.
+Its defence mechanisms are its abilities to run, stay underwater for a minute or more, and inflict a serious bite.
+The animal can run fast and quickly force its way through forest containing thick branches.
 This type of environment often slows or blocks a tiger's passage.
 The tapir also has tough skin which acts as a barrier against a predator's teeth.

 A Malayan Tapir Calf